 A bartender mixes and serves drinks to customers and acts as a friendly face for the bar, which can help a customer have a good time.
 In addition, the bartender’s personality contributes to the customers’ overall experiences, so the bartender must have excellent customer service and communication skills.
 However, the bartender must balance friendliness with professionalism so that the bar operates smoothly.
 As a result, your new hire must have the experience and personality that meets your organization’s needs.

 Since bartending is a position in the service industry, there is frequently high turnover.
 As a result, the career outlook is good for bartending.
 The Bureau of Labor Statistics expects the position to grow approximately 2% between 2016 and 2026.
-While this is slower than average for all occupations, bartenders will be needed to accommodate the high turnover in the food/beverage industry.
-Competition is high in some establishments, such as fine-dining restaurants, which typically bring candidates with excellent experience and credentials.
+While this is slower than average for all occupations, bartenders will accommodate the high turnover in the food/beverage industry.
+In addition, competition is high in some establishments, such as fine-dining restaurants, which typically bring candidates with excellent experience and credentials.
 In 2017, the average wages for bartenders were approximately $10/hour.

 Sign up for VIVAHR's weekly email for hiring essentials.